 RATIONALE

 An approved provider under Family Assistance Law must accept the legal responsibilities associated with operating a child care service (or services) and passing fee reductions onto eligible parents (or guardians), if child care payments are paid to it by the Commonwealth for those parents’ benefit.
-All administrative processes in place at Lalor Living and Learning Centre must support the integrity of data supplied to the Australian Government Department of Education and Training.
+All administrative processes in place at insert org name must support the integrity of data supplied to the Australian Government Department of Education and Training.

 PURPOSE

-The purpose of this policy is to ensure the accuracy and secure record-keeping of information relating to childcare enrolments, attendance and CCS payments by detailing the procedures relating to roles in the organisation, background checks and access to third party software, training, compliance and reporting.
+The purpose of this policy is to ensure the accuracy and secure record-keeping of information relating to childcare enrolments, attendance and Commonwealth Childcare Subsidy (CCS) payments by detailing the procedures relating to roles in the organisation, background checks and access to third party software, training, compliance and reporting.

 SCOPE

 Persons with management or control of the provider are people who participate directly in the decision making or management of the provider (the legal entity) that operates the child care service.
-This refers to Lalor Living and Learning Centre Management, Child Care Coordinator and Committee of Governance.
+This refers to insert org name management, Child Care Coordinator and Committee of Management (CoM).

 These people may: